 That’s why you should make sure that everyone is going to enjoy the meal before cooking it.

-In order to achieve excellent results, you should let the lamb meat macerate for at least an hour in some red wine and bake it at low temperature with some plums inside the oven tray.
+In order to achieve excellent results, you should let the lamb meat macerate for at least an hour in some red wine and bake it at a low temperature with some plums inside the oven tray.

 Spanish mashed potatoes may be the perfect fit for this typical Spanish Christmas dinner.